Posted on Leave a comment

 Such a combination creates a light airframe that survives the most insane mid airs and rough landings into bushes or on the gravel.

 This model is so popular, that the Wisel RGGroups Tread has over 200 pages and counting.
-You will find all the plans and templates you need for building as well as some bonuses like STL files for printing some special parts.
+You will find all the plans and templates you need for building as well as some bonuses like STL files for 3d-printing some specific parts.

 I.e. while wing gliders are super simple to make, the fuselage is slightly more complicated.
 So, RCGroups users created and shared some STL files for making neat 3D-printed fuselage parts for this slope glider.